zyz314/bionemo-framework-From-NVIDIA/README.md

 uv build sub-packages/bionemo-core/
 ```

-This will produce a wheel file for the sub-package's code and its dependencies:
+Produce a wheel file for the sub-package's code and its dependencies:
 ```shell
 $ ls sub-packages/bionemo-core/dist/
 bionemo_core-2.0.0a1.post0-py3-none-any.whl  bionemo_core-2.0.0a1.post0.tar.gz